PuppyStudios1/NDI/README.md

-# NDI
+# NDI Graphics Library
-NDI is an open-source python graphics library
+NDI or Nonlinear Digital Imaging is an open-source python graphics library that can do 2D Image Rendering.